 |Height:||314.00+ ft||(95.71+ m)||Elevation:||180 ft (55 m)||GPS Latitude:||41.36713|

-Notes: Bell is the 21st largest single-stem coast redwood, the 12th largest tree in Prairie Creek Redwoods State Park, and the 3rd largest tree in Atlas Grove.
+Notes: Bell is the 17th largest tree in Prairie Creek Redwoods State Park and the 4th largest tree in Atlas Grove.
 Naturalist Michael W. Taylor named the tree Bell-Bottom because its flared base reminded him of bell-bottom trousers.
-He later shortened the name to Bell at the request of Humboldt State University forestry professor Stephen C. Sillett who felt the name Bell-Bottom was unsophisticated.
+He later shortened the name to Bell at the request of Cal Poly Humboldt forestry professor Stephen C. Sillett who felt the name Bell-Bottom was unsophisticated.

 Drive: Bell is 261 mi (420 km) north of San Francisco near the community of Orick.